-MLD is a gentle hands-on technique that stimulates the activity of the lymph vessels and manually moves lymph fluid.
-Even though most patients refer to MLD as “the massage” it should be performed by therapists that are specially trained in this technique.
-A series of MLD treatments will generally decrease the volume of the affected extremity to a normal or near normal size.
+MLD is a gentle, hands-on technique that stimulates the activity of the lymph vessels and manually moves lymph fluid.
+Even though most patients refer to MLD as “massage,” it should be performed by therapists who are specially trained in this technique.
+A series of MLD treatments will generally decrease the volume of the affected extremity to normal or near normal size.
 MLD can be very effective in the treatment of facial, limb, trunk and genital edema.
 The sequence of MLD will change depending on the location of the lymphedema.
 Treatments usually take 45 minutes to one hour.

 Exercises need to be performed while the limb is bandaged.
 At Avicenna, Petra Schalk, OTR/L, CLT will teach you individual exercise routines and recommend certain types of activities that are beneficial for the reduction of lymphedema.

 You will be provided with information about skin care to avoid bacterial and fungal growth in the affected area.
 This is especially important for all patients with skin changes and/or lymphedema in the foot and leg.

 During the intensive phase of treatment, you will be taught all elements of CDT (Complete Decongestive Therapy).
 You should continue your treatments independently at home daily.
 Follow-up visits are recommended every month at first, and after that every 3-6 months depending on your condition.

 There are many solutions for compression garments.
 These options should be discussed with your lymphedema therapist or a practitioner who is specialized in fitting patients with lymphedema.